jaanga/jaanga.github.io/demo/mm/readme.md

 -->

-* Ikea assemble manuals can be PDF files of twenty pages or more.
+* Assembly manuals are frequently PDF files with twenty pages or more.
 Do we really have to download and print them out?
+* Assembly manuals need to display text in many languages.
+* Assembly manuals must be accessible to people who have difficulty reading text.
-* Even with all the drawings there are still places you can't see
+* Even with all the drawings there are frequently still places you can't see
 * The furniture is 3D but the manuals are only 3D